rfbujan/backend_Task1/README.md

 For running integration tests:
 `mvn failsafe:integration-test` will run the integration tests.

-For running the REST API implemented as part of task3:
+For running the REST API implemented as part of task3 using the maven plugin:
 - `cd task3_token_rest_service` (assuming that the current location is the main repository folder)
 -  `mvn spring-boot:run`

+For running the REST API as a Packaged Application:
+- `mvn -Ptask3 clean install
+- `java -jar task3_token_rest_service/target/token-rest-service-0.0.1-SNAPSHOT.jar`

 **IMPORTANT:** if port 8080 is in used the application will complain.